This information is intended for use by health professionals

 In patients suffering from acute coronary syndrome:

-- Non-ST segment elevation acute coronary syndrome (unstable angina or non-Q-wave myocardial infarction): clopidogrel treatment should be initiated with a single 300-mg loading dose and then continued at 75 mg once a day (with acetylsalicylic acid (ASA) 75 mg-325 mg daily).
+- Non-ST segment elevation acute coronary syndrome (unstable angina or non-Q-wave myocardial infarction): clopidogrel treatment should be initiated with a single 300 mg or 600mg loading dose.
+A 600 mg loading dose may be considered in patients <75 years of age when percutaneous coronary intervention is intended (see section 4.4).
+Clopidogrel treatment should be continued at 75 mg once a day (with acetylsalicylic acid (ASA) 75 mg-325 mg daily).
 Since higher doses of ASA were associated with higher bleeding risk it is recommended that the dose of ASA should not be higher than 100 mg.
 The optimal duration of treatment has not been formally established.
 Clinical trial data support use up to 12 months, and the maximum benefit was seen at 3 months (see section 5.1).

 In patients with atrial fibrillation, clopidogrel should be given as a single daily dose of 75 mg.
 ASA (75-100 mg daily) should be initiated and continued in combination with clopidogrel (see section 5.1).